 I'd also met naval historians such as Colin Cross and Brian Lavery, whose expertise and books on 18th century naval warfare were an enormous help in getting me started on my first book in the Nathan Peake series, The Time of Terror.

-But I still wasn’t confident enough to use my own name.
-I guess I thought, if I fell flat on my face I could go back to writing under my own name - about women.
+And I guess I thought, if I fell flat on my face I could go back to writing under my own name - about women.
 Some people may feel I should never have stopped.
 But the initial reviews have been encouraging as so have the sales, so...
 I've come out of the closet, so to speak.

 If you click on Blog you can read about the research and writing of the books, some of the travelling involved, and something of the private lives and secret histories on which they are based.
 I hope to make this a regular column and to include feedback from readers.